Gwen Stefani Reportedly Urging Miranda Lambert To ‘Move On’ From Blake Shelton After ACMs Diss

 “Gwen gets that Miranda’s split with Blake was heartbreaking but come on, it’s time to move on,” the site’s insider added of how Stefani allegedly reacted to Lambert’s speech.
 “Gwen struggled to get over Gavin [Rossdale] but she did it and now it’s all about her relationship with Blake.
 None of them need to be living in the past.”

-A slew of fans claimed Lambert appeared to subtly refer to her and Shelton’s divorce while accepting the award for Album of the Year for The Weight of These Wings at the ACM Awards on April 2, an album of which is widely speculated to be about Miranda and Blake’s divorce which shocked the country music world almost 2 years ago.
+A slew of fans claimed Lambert appeared to subtly refer to her and Shelton’s divorce while accepting the award for Album of the Year for The Weight of These Wings at the ACM Awards on April 2, an album of which is widely speculated to be about Miranda and Blake’s divorce, which shocked the country music world almost two years ago.

 Miranda appeared to get pretty candid about her and Blake’s divorce while accepting her big award on the night as Lambert thanked her fans for letting her get out her “heartbreak” on The Weight of These Wings, though she did not mention Shelton by name.